randymay/centaur/README.md

-Centaur - JavaBean / Google App Engine Integration
+Centaur - Google App Engine Simplified
 =======

-Centaur is a lightweight library to more closely align traditional Java Development with Google App Engine.
-In particular, this utility provides functionality to seamlessly store and retrieve JavaBeans to and from Google's DataStore, so you don't have to worry about the conversion.
+Centaur is a lightweight Java library which simplifies the popular features of Google App Engine such as storing and retrieving items from DataStore, and sending Email.

 Naming